s-moreau/rest3d/server/x3dgc/README.md

   Provide an efficient implementation of patent free MPEG tools for 3D graphics compression

 ## License
-  The code is published under a MIT License [1]
+  x3DGC is released under the MIT License [1]

 ## Codecs
   * Mesh compression [2]